nprapps/nprapps.github.com/_posts/2020-10-14-winter-2021-internships.markdown

 * **Editing:** You’ll be working closely with the Visuals Team’s photo editors on fast-paced deadlines -- we’re talking anywhere from 15 minutes to publication, to short-term projects that are a week out.
 You’ll dig into news coverage and photo research, learning how to communicate about what makes a good image across a range of news topics, including international, national, technology, arts and more.

-* **Photography:** Depending on the news cycle, there may be opportunities to photograph DC-area assignments.
+* **Photography:** Depending on the news cycle, there may be opportunities to photograph assignments.
 You’ll work closely with a radio or web reporter while out in the field, and a photo editor will go through your work and provide feedback for each assignment.

 * We also encourage each intern to create a self-directed project to work on throughout the semester.